DanParkinson/project-4-elite/README.md

 ## Issues and Bugs

 - edit reservation view not pre populating time but is populating all other information.
+A few attempts to fix this were attempted but ultimatlet i could not find a solution.
+The reason I think it is not working is how the data is passed from the database to the form.
+I attempted to convert it to a tring for the choice field and find the slected information in the time drop down menu to be able to populate it.

 - Change password page was flagged as dangerous by Chrome when validating html.
+Asking student support they chekced the issue and did not recieve the same issue.
+My mentor also did not expect the issue.
+Using google I found that when Heroku was a free service, some sites used it for malicious practices.
+The issue only came up for me when I was validating my password change screen html which may have made Google Chrome overreact.
+Issue not experienced on other browsers.

 ## Technologies Used
 ### Main Languages Used